quat1024/AutoThirdPerson/README.md

 Create an `UncookedCrummyConfig` - you supply a `Path` to load the file from - and call `load` whenever you want (probably plug this into F3+T or a client command).
 Turn this into something `AutoThirdPerson` can use with `CookedCrummyConfig`.
 Despite it being basic it produces kinda nice looking config files imo ;)

+This doesn't use any special Gradle plugins.

 ## todo

-Evaluate [dropbox/focus](https://github.com/dropbox/focus) - i doubt it'll work because minecraft plugins do their expensive work in afterEvaluate, but who knows
+* Evaluate [dropbox/focus](https://github.com/dropbox/focus) - i doubt it'll work because minecraft plugins do their expensive work in afterEvaluate, but who knows
+* I think Apathy takes a better approach, where inheritance is used to implement the various services instead of having `AutoThirdPerson` be a singleton
+* The interface ended up pretty awkward to implement in the experimental 1.7.10 version:
+  * lack of "mount"/"dismount" events meant i needed to keep track of it myself
+  * Hard to add new settings (eg. fix hand glitch)